arrow-kt/arrow-site/docs/docs/learn-by-example/3-modelling-data/README.md

 //sampleEnd
 ```

+Algebras are usually parametrized to `F`, since they're meant to be polymorphic over the data type.
+In this case they are not.
+We are keeping things simple (for now) so they're fixed to `Either`.
 These were the stubbed implementations we had for those.

 ```kotlin:ank
 import java.util.*